Drawing Trees with Perfect Angular Resolution and Polynomial Area: Introduction

-In this paper, our focus is on producing planar drawings of trees with perfect angular resolution in polynomial area.
-A common approach to measuring area of tree drawings is to compute the ratio between the longest edge and the shortest edge, but we note that a path can be drawn as a single straight-line with ratio 1 though the integer grid area is $n \times n$.
-Because a path can be drawn as a straight-line segment, we define the \highlight{area} of a drawing to be the ratio of the area of a smallest enclosing circle around the drawing to the square of the length of its shortest edge.
-As two non-neighboring vertices can be arbitrarily close using this definition, one may be interested in using another standard measurement of area, the (suqared) ratio of the closest pair of vertices to the farthest pair of vertices in the drawing.
-This can be obtained by just a slight modification to our approach. \else We define the \highlight{area} of a drawing to be the ratio of the area of a smallest enclosing circle around the drawing to the square of the distance between its two closest vertices. \fi
+In this paper, our focus is on producing planar drawings of trees with perfect angular resolution in \emph{polynomial area}.
+When defining the area of a drawing, it is important that the area measure prevents the drawing from being arbitrarily scaled down.
+Our algorithms achieve polynomial area bounds according to the following three typical area measures for non-grid drawings.
+In the first measure, the area is defined as the ratio of the area of a smallest disk enclosing the drawing to the square of the length of its shortest edge.
+As two non-neighboring nodes can be arbitrarily close using this definition, one may be interested in using another definition of area instead, the (squared) ratio of the farthest pair of nodes to the closest pair of nodes in the drawing.
+This area measure can also be defined in terms of \emph{edges} instead of \emph{nodes}, i.e., as the (squared) ratio of the farthest pair of edges to the closest pair of non-adjacent edges.

-Suppose that our input graph, $G$, is a rooted tree $T$.
-We say that $T$ is \highlight{ordered} if an ordering of the edges incident upon each vertex in $T$ is specified.
-Otherwise, $T$ is \highlight{unordered}.
-If all the edges of a drawing of $T$ are straight-line segments, then the drawing of $T$ is a \highlight{straight-line} drawing.
-We define a \highlight{Lombardi drawing} of a graph $G$ as a drawing of $G$ with perfect angular resolution such that each edge is drawn as a circular arc.
-When measuring the angle formed by two circular arcs incident to a vertex $v$, we use the angle formed by the tangents of the two arcs at $v$.
+We define a \highlight{Lombardi drawing}~\cite{degkn-ldg-12} of a graph $G$ as a drawing of $G$ with perfect angular resolution such that each edge is drawn as a circular arc.
+When measuring the angle formed by two circular arcs incident to a node $v$, we use the angle formed by the tangents of the two arcs at $v$.
 Circular arcs are strictly more general than straight-line segments, since straight-line segments can be viewed as circular arcs with infinite radius.
 Figure~\ref{fig:examples} shows an example of a straight-line drawing and a Lombardi drawing for the same tree.
 Thus, we can define our problems as follows: \begin{enumerate} \item Is it always possible to produce a straight-line drawing of an unordered tree with perfect angular resolution and polynomial area? \item Is it always possible to produce a straight-line drawing of an ordered tree with perfect angular resolution and polynomial area? \item Is it always possible to produce a Lombardi drawing of an ordered tree with perfect angular resolution and polynomial area? \end{enumerate}